splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-advanced-config.rst

 Additional settings for language runtimes
 =============================================

-There are many other settings you can customize using automatic discovery and configuration.
+There are many other settings you can customize using automatic instrumentation.

 For a list of settings that you can change for each language, see the following resources: